munificent/ui-as-code/in-progress/optional-semicolons.md

 For such a tiny feature&mdash;literally just eliminating some `;` at the ends of some lines&mdash;people have *really* strong feelings about using newlines as statement separators.
-If you already think optional semicolons is a good idea, feel free to skip this section.
-Otherwise, I'll do my best here to convince you.
+Because of that, 2/3 of this proposal is about persuading you that we *should* and *can* do it.
+If you already think optional semicolons is a good idea, feel free to skip the next two sections and go straight to the proposal.
+Otherwise, I'll do my best to convince you first.
-You may dislike significant newlines for a number of reasons, so I'll take a number of approaches to try to persuade you.

 ### User desire

-First, the simplest one is that many reasonable users do already want this.
+The simplest motivation is that many users already want it.
 It was one of the [very first feature requests for Dart][sdk#34], and has 20 👍 and 3 ❤️.
 (That's not a lot, but keep in mind this bug was closed years ago.)
 The [more recent issue][sdk#30347] has 40 👍, 18 🎉, and 11 ❤️, compared to 7 😕 and 2 👎.

 [sdk#34]: https://github.com/dart-lang/sdk/issues/34
 [sdk#30347]: https://github.com/dart-lang/sdk/issues/30347

-BASIC, F#, Go, Groovy, Haskell, JavaScript, Julia, Kotlin, Lua, Python, R, Ruby, Scala, Swift, and the various shell languages all treat newlines as separators.
-Dart's main competitors are TypeScript, Swift, and Kotlin, which are all in this list.
+BASIC, F#, Go, Groovy, Haskell, JavaScript, Julia, Lua, Python, R, Ruby, Scala, and the various shell languages all omit semicolons.
+Dart's main competitors are TypeScript, Swift, and Kotlin.
+They all do too.

 The odds that all of the Dart users who starred those bugs, the designers of those other languages, and their users are all delusional is pretty slim.
 This may not be enough to convince you that significant newlines are *better*, since there are also plenty of successful languages that *don't* have them, but it should send a clear signal that they are a reasonable idea.

-(You might be thinking that JavaScript in that list *does* make you think optional semicolons are a terrible idea.
-We'll get to JS later.)

 ### User errors